davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 ### Conclusion

-That, then, is a high-level overview of the historical and conceptual connections between logic and computation theory.
-As I hope I have shown, the two are very intimately related.
+That, then, is the connection between logic and computation theory.

+Anyone who
+studies modern logic (A.K.A. "mathematical", "formal", or "symbolic" logic) studies the topics discussed above.
+He learns the actual details of the proofs: their limitations, historical improvements, and how to construct them himself.
+He learns how to prove theorems within different axiom systems.
+He studies the meta-properties of those systems -- are they complete, compact?
+He learns different methods (read: algorithms) for checking the validity of inferences, e.g. natural deduction, trees, truth tables.
+He proves theorems about the effectiveness of these methods/algorithms.
+And so on.

+At it's heart, anyone who studies logic is doing one thing: he is using non-natural, syntactically and semantically exact languages as tools to solve problems.
+This is identical to what a software developer does, albeit with languages interpreted by machines.

-For this reason, studying logic is actually great to do if you have an interest in working with computers and learning computer languages.
+For these reasons, then, studying logic is actually great preparation for working with computers and learning computer languages.